Remco28/github_dashboard/docs/ARCHITECTURE.md

-# Architecture Overview: GitHub Project Tracker Dashboard
+# Architecture Overview: GitHub Repository Dashboard

 This document sketches the current architecture shape so developers understand how components relate.
 It will evolve as features land.